Get exclusive deals you won't find anywhere else straight to your inbox.

 Fostering independence at lunch time is important as there may be less supervision or a lunch staff that your child is not familiar with.

-- Writing In The Agenda
+- Writing In the agenda

 Sit down with your child to read what the teacher or child has written about school.
 This can help to prepare for homework time and provides opportunity to talk about what happened during the school day.
 Write down what was done during homework time.
-It models organization and open communication to the teacher.
+It models organisation and open communication to the teacher.
 If your child is not comfortable writing, create a checklist that they can check off or mark to show the teacher what was done in the evening.

 - Packing a school bag